 Point-of-Care Imaging and Portable Ultrasound

 Point-of-care imaging (POCI) refers to diagnostic imaging performed at or near the patient’s location, enabling immediate assessment and treatment decisions.
-Portable ultrasound is a primary tool within POCI, providing real-time imaging without the need to transfer patients to specialized radiology departments.
+Portable ultrasound is a primary tool within POCI, providing real-time imaging without requiring patient transfer to specialized radiology departments.

 Immediate Diagnosis: Supports real-time clinical decision-making.